vmware-tanzu-labs/educates-training-platform/docs/workshop-migration/learning-center.md

 To workaround this limitation with `imgpkg`, Educates when it detects group and other permissions do not exist, will copy those permissions from the user permissions (except for write permission).

-Because of this change, if migrating workshop content from Educates to Learning Center, it may not work in Learning Center.
+Because of this change in Educates, if migrating workshop content from Educates to Learning Center, it may not work in Learning Center.